A copy of this notice can be downloaded here.

 This sheet provides advice about the services the SCIP will be providing at Alert Level 2.

-The situation is changing daily and we will post notices on our website (www.scip.co.nz) and Facebook page if this advice changes.
+The situation will likely change rapidly and we will post notices on our website (www.scip.co.nz) and Facebook page if this advice changes.
 We will also send updates via email if we have these available for people.

 If you have any questions about how these changes may affect your cochlear implant care, these can be forwarded to our Christchurch office, through one of these channels;